 Johnson: I have a little different view, I suppose, given the operational nature of our business.
 We are doing all the usual things in outreach in the community colleges with the young nuclear, the typical things.
 I’m really not as concerned about finding the workforce as I am about the loss of experience in the current workforce.
 I do agree with Joe that the people we see today are generally better educated, better trained and ready to go to work.
 But if you think about the history of the industry, in the ’80s, our capacity factor was in the mid-50s.
 Today, they’re in the mid-90s, and one of the ways that we got there was we made every mistake possible and figured out how to do it right.
 In our current workforce, which is aging, there is a tremendous amount of operational engineering and other knowledge that is more experienced-based than education-based.
 So, I think our biggest challenge here is knowledge transfer, some efficient way of experienced transfer so that when these new workers show up, we can train them up not just with qualifications but with the experience of the past generation.

 Zwetolitz: I agree with Bill.
 I don’t think we realize how much we are leaning on those experienced folks.
 It’s going to be an eye opener, perhaps.

-Fertel: The only thing that I would add is that you should have the impression that we are taking both sides of the issue very seriously.
+Fertel: The only thing that I would add is that you should have the impression that we are taking the issue very seriously on both sides of the issue.
 It’s attracting the right people and it’s the knowledge transfer because of the loss of the people we currently have.
 And as Neil just said, it’s the recognition that the new people coming in may actually behave a lot differently in how they learn and how they work.
 I wish I had as much confidence in the non-commercial part of the nuclear industry, the weapons side, the regulatory side, that they are giving the same amount of attention to these very challenges that our industry has.
 Not that we’re there yet, but we at least recognize it.